 I ran the code back where I found the “Insufficient free disk space” message.
 I wanted to make sure that the calculated free space value was not changing.

 At this point the EAX contained 0x00000475 and ESI contained 0xA63238E4.
-So, the ESI contained the free disk space found, therefore the EAX should contained the required free space.
-At first look this should’ve worked, because 0xA63238E4 is bigger than 0x00000475.
-However, there lain the bug.
-The “JGE” command does a signed integer comparison, and in the signed integer world 0xA63238E4 is not a positive number.
+So, the ESI contained the free disk space found.
+Therefore the EAX should contain the required free space.
+At first look, this should’ve worked, because 0xA63238E4 is bigger than 0x00000475.
+However, there laid the bug.
+The “JGE” command is for a signed integer comparison, and in the signed integer world 0xA63238E4 is not a positive number.
 It is a negative number and represents -1,506,658,076 in decimal.
 The author should’ve used the “JAE” command instead of “JGE”.

 I used the same method I described above at the disabling the package size check.
 All I needed to do was to change the opcode from “7D 19” to “EB 19”.
 I searched for “7D 19 BA B4 73 43 00 B8 DC 73 43” in the installation file using HexEdit: